troytutors/TutorPayout/README.md

 from the command line:

 1. Check how much you should transfer to Stripe.
 2. Send and document tutors' monthly direct deposit.
+It is highly recommended you first run option 3 first, to confirm everything is correct.
+For example, if Square ever changes its invoice export or TutorBiller ever makes changes to its invoice template, this could prevent option 2 from working correctly, so it's best to always run option 3 first.
 3. Document tutors' monthly direct deposit.

 Enter "1" on the command line to see how much money to send to Stripe from your bank, in advance